-Helicopter: Staten Island, the Gateway National Recreation Area, and Nassau County during mid-late August 2015.
+A Helicopter will distribute baits over Staten Island, the Gateway National Recreation Area, and Nassau County during early September.

-Raccoons will also be live-trapped and released to evaluate the ORV program during September - October 2015.
+Raccoons will also be live-trapped and released to evaluate the ORV program during October 2016.
 A small amount of blood will be taken from each animal to test for rabies immunity.

-Why: During 2012-2014, Staten Island reported 62 terrestrial rabies cases and 8 cases were reported in Brooklyn.
-Rabies virus has been confirmed during most years in NYC, presenting a threat of eastward advance into Nassau and Suffolk Counties where rabies was eliminated following ORV during November 2007 and January 2009, respectively.
+Why: During 2012-2015, Staten Island reported 66 terrestrial rabies cases and 8 cases were reported in Brooklyn.
+Rabies virus has been confirmed during most years in NYC, presenting a threat of eastward advance into Nassau and Suffolk Counties where rabies was eliminated during November 2007 and January 2009, respectively, following annual ORV campaigns.
 Rabies is nearly always fatal in unvaccinated animals, a costly health threat that impacts people, domestic animals and wildlife.
 Wildlife vaccination will help to reduce the number of rabies cases and prevent the continued spread of the virus within the region.

-Who: Cornell University will conduct the vaccination program in cooperation with the New York City Department of Health and Mental Hygiene, the Nassau County Department of Health, USDA/APHIS Wildlife Services, and others.
+Who: Cornell University will conduct the vaccination program in cooperation with the New York City Department of Health and Mental Hygiene, the New York City Department of Parks and Recreation, USDA/APHIS Wildlife Services, the Nassau County Department of Health, the National Parks Service, the New York City Police Department, and others.
 ORV Recommendations:

 - Supervise children's outdoor activities during the bait distribution interval and for one week following - Confine dogs and cats indoors and be sure to observe leash laws during the bait distribution interval and for one week afterwards.
 This will increase the probability of raccoon vaccination and will decrease the chance of pets finding the baits - The bait and vaccine are not harmful to dogs or cats; however, an animal may vomit if it eats several baits.
-DO NOT RISK BEING BITTEN WHILE TRYING TO REMOVE A BAIT FROM YOUR PET'S MOUTH - Wash Your Hands Immediately if you come into direct contact with the vaccine or bait, then call 212-764-7667 - Call 212-764-7667 if you see your pet with bait in its mouth - If baits are observed in the environment, please leave them alone.
+DO NOT RISK BEING BITTEN WHILE TRYING TO REMOVE A BAIT FROM YOUR PET'S MOUTH - WASH YOUR HANDS IMMEDIATELY if you come into direct contact with the vaccine or bait, then call 212-764-7667 - Call 212-764-7667 if you see your pet with bait in its mouth - If baits are observed in the environment, please leave them alone.
 The baits have a strong fishmeal scent that is not attractive to people or most other animals.
 (A label identifies each bait: "Rabies Vaccine Live Vaccinia Vector.
 Do Not Disturb, Merial, Inc. Us Vet Lic.
 No. 298 877-722-6725.") - If a bait station is observed in the environment, please do not touch or move it.
-The bait stations will be removed by program personnel at a later date - If a bait is intact and out in the open where pets or children may encounter it, please toss the bait under trees or bushes while wearing gloves or using a plastic bag
+The baits will be removed by program personnel at a later date - If a bait is intact and out in the open where pets or children may encounter it, please toss the bait under trees or bushes while wearing gloves or using a plastic bag